How To Prepare To Sell Your First Home

 Landscaping is one of the most important parts of curb appeal.
 And if your potential buyers don’t like doing yard work, a yard that requires a whole lot of work may scare them away.
 You don’t have to do much to keep your home’s landscaping neat and well-manicured.

 If you’re selling your house in the spring or summer, mow your lawn once a week, trim your bushes and pull any visible weeds.
 Bright colored flowers always give off a welcoming vibe and brighten up any yard.
-If you don’t have a green thumb, use hanging baskets or window boxes instead of planting flowers.
+If you don’t have a green thumb, use hanging baskets or window box flowers instead of planting flowers.
 If you’re selling your house in the winter, shovel and salt your walkways so they are clear of snow and ice.
 In the autumn, rake your lawn and keep gutters clear of fallen leaves.

 Invest in some small path lights to light the way to your home – these will be especially helpful if you have an open house that runs later in the evening.
 Consider outdoor uplighting to really show off your home once the sun goes down to any potential buyers who may cruise by at night.